rodlie/powerkit/docs/README.md

 ## BACKLIGHT

 The current display brightness (on laptops and supported displays) can be adjusted with the mouse wheel on the system tray icon or through the system tray menu.

+powerkit also supports the following commands that can be used for global shortcuts, scripts etc:

+*`powerkit --set-brightness-up`*
+: Set default display brightness up.

+*`powerkit --set-brightness-down`*
+: Set default display brightness down.

 ## HIBERNATE